The Flash (film): DC Extended Universe

 Seth Grahame-Smith, Rick Famuyiwa, and the duo of John Francis Daley and Jonathan Goldstein were all attached as writers and directors during development, but each left due to creative differences with the studios.

 Rick Famuyiwa was hired to take over as director in June 2016.
 Warner Bros. believed Famuyiwa's vision for the film would resonate with younger audiences and also be compatible with Grahame-Smith's existing script.
 Filming was expected to begin later in 2016 and was not believed to be delayed by the director change.
 Famuyiwa's top choice to portray the film's female lead, Iris West, was Kiersey Clemons, who worked with him on Dope (2015).
-Rita Ora and Lucy Boynton were also in the running for the role, but Clemons was cast as the character at the end of July.
+Rita Ora and Lucy Boynton were also in the running for the role, but Clemons was cast at the end of July.
 At that time, Warner Bros. gave the film's release date to Tomb Raider (2018), leaving The Flash without a release date.
 In August, Ray Fisher was set to appear in the film, reprising his role as Victor Stone / Cyborg from Batman v Superman and Justice League.
 Famuyiwa completed a revision of the script a month later, when Gal Gadot was set to reprise her role as Diana Prince / Wonder Woman from Batman v Superman, Wonder Woman (2017), and Justice League, and Billy Crudup was in negotiations to portray Barry's father, Henry Allen.
 Clemons and Crudup both filmed cameo appearances for Justice League after being cast in The Flash.
 Pre-production began by October 2016 ahead of a filming start in March 2017, scheduled before another commitment that Ezra Miller had in July.
 Oliva and Famuyiwa worked together for six-to-seven months up to that point.
-They planned for the character Eobard Thawne / Reverse-Flash to serve as a background antagonist before being revealed as the main antagonist of the DCEU in an adaptation of the DC Animated Universe (DCAU) series Justice League Unlimited (2004–2006) and The Flashpoint Paradox, which was intended to reboot the DCEU.
+They planned for the character Eobard Thawne / Reverse-Flash to serve as a background antagonist before being revealed as the main antagonist of the DCEU in an adaptation of the animated series Justice League Unlimited (2004–2006) and The Flashpoint Paradox, which was intended to reboot the DCEU.
 At the end of October, Famuyiwa left the project after he could not "come together creatively" with the studio, which disagreed with the more mature direction that he wanted to take the film.